PatricioDieck/patricios-fav-extensions/README.md

  - GitLens for tracking Git
  - Indentation fold levels (amazing)

 have all been super useful.
 Below are my top picks, followed by the rest of the extensions I've profited from.
-Each one is CLICKABLE to DOWNLOAD RIGHT IN YOUR EDITOR.
+Each one is CLICKABLE to DOWNLOAD RIGHT IN YOUR EDITOR _(download this readme.md and then click the link in your editor)_.

 ## 🏆 Patricio's Top Picks
 - **🐍 [ms-python.python](vscode:extension/ms-python.python)**: The official Python extension for VS Code, providing rich support for Python development.